-To qualify the ability of various materials to withstand UV-C energy, ASHRAE sponsored research projects RP-1509 and RP-1724, which tested many common polymeric components used in HVAC systems (Kauffman 2011, 2012, 2017).
-The detailed data in the reports can be used to estimate degradation of an item at different UV intensity levels and exposure times; Table 2 gives an overview that can be used to determine what materials to avoid or shield in a system.
+To qualify the ability of various materials to withstand UV-C energy, ASHRAE sponsored research project RP-1509, which tested many common polymeric components used in HVAC systems (Kauffman 2011).
+The detailed data in the report can be used to estimate degradation of an item at different UV intensity levels and exposure times; Table 2 gives an overview that can be used to determine what materials to avoid or shield in a system.
 A full discussion of this study is beyond the scope of this chapter.
 For more precise estimates of component life, it is highly recommended that the system designer refer to the final published results.
-Because RP-1509 and RP-1724 are not fully conclusive, accelerated testing should be performed for some critical components (Kauffman 2011, 2012, 2017; Kauffman and Wolf 2012, 2013).
+Because RP-1509 is not fully conclusive, accelerated testing should be performed for some critical components (Kauffman 2011, 2012; Kauffman and Wolf 2012, 2013).